scao53/shiyacao.github.io/_pages/lab-book.md

 ### GitHub

 When you join the lab, you will be added to our [GitHub organization](https://github.com/orgs/Data-Ethnography-and-Advocacy-Lab/).
-We will keep most lab protocols, documents, and code in repositories under this organization.
 There are series of repository templates available for creating new GitHub repositories.
 We've created these templates to ensure consistency across our folder structures and completeness in the contents of our README documents.
 Please be sure to select the appropriate template before creating a new repo.
 Reach out to Lindsay if you are unsure of which template is most appropriate.

 ## Lab Meeting Protocols